Chetan1205/AWS/README.md

-# AWS
-1) what is cloud computing ?
+1) what is cloud computing?

 -> Simply put, cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet.

-2)deployment model in cloud ?
+2)deployment model in cloud?

 -> there are 4 types of deployment model
 	a)Public Cloud
 	b)Private Cloud